rahjooh/MSK-serverless/README.md

 ## CI/CD (GitHub Actions)

 > Mirror these recommendations in whatever CI/CD platform you use.
-They assume GitHub-hosted runners with AWS federation via OIDC.
+They assume GitHub-hosted runners with AWS credentials injected through encrypted secrets (static keys or temporary session tokens) and an optional STS role assumption.

 1. **Pin toolchain versions**
    - Install Terraform ≥ 1.6 and the AWS provider ≥ 5.70/5.100 explicitly so workflow runs stay compatible with this configuration.